7 Common Reasons Why a Commercial Roof Leaks

-Commercial roofs in Florida can be vulnerable to many issues due to the subtopic weather conditions.
+A commercial roof leak in Florida can occur because it is vulnerable to many issues due to tropical weather conditions.
 From extreme heat and high winds to torrential rains and hail, many elements can cause a roof system to leak or break down prematurely.
-While today’s roofing systems are tougher than they were 20 years ago, neglecting roof maintenance can lead to premature roof failure.
+While today’s roofing systems are tougher than they were 20 years ago, neglecting roof maintenance can lead to a leaking roof and premature roof failure.
 For the best insurance against the high costs associated with roof repairs and replacement, Advanced Roofing recommends semi-annual inspections and maintenance to ensure your roof system performs optimally throughout its service life.

-HVAC curb flashings, pitch pan, deficient cabinetry, and condensation issues can be typical sources of a roof leak.
+According to an independent study by GAF, 29% of roof leaks occur at the air conditioning equipment.
+HVAC curb flashings, pitch pan, deficient cabinetry, and condensation issues can be typical sources for a roof leak to occur.

-Ponding will show as standing pools of water that do not drain or in dry conditions you will notice a concave area with a watermark surrounding it.
-If ponding occurs on the edge of your roof, you can either install scuppers to collect the excess water, or an automatic pump can be implemented for problem areas in the middle of the roof.
-You could investigate fitting drains or ideally have the lower areas built up to stop the ponding altogether.
+Ponding water is a pool of water that does not drain from a roof for up to 48 hours.
+If ponding water occurs on the edge of your roof, you can install scuppers to collect the excess water or an automatic pump can be installed to remove water in the middle of the roof.
+Also, you can install new drains or have the lower areas of the roof built up with tapered insulation to stop the ponding water altogether.